cacophony-wj/LeS/README.md

 All the armors in this list are huge in size.
 The custom fits are not included by default.

 **You MUST run BodySlide on your own before you launch Skyrim or weird stuff will happen.
-This _can_ and _will_ include people wearing purple underwear, people varying in size depending on what clothes they wear, and more.**
+This _can_ and _will_ include people wearing ugly brown underwear, people with body proportions that change when nude or wearing different outfits, and more.**

 1. First, decide whether or not you want to use the _BodyGen_ feature from **RaceMenu**.
 In short, _BodyGen_ dynamically adjusts the measurements and proportions of females in the game so that they will look differently from each other.
-With the normal method, all bodies look close to the preset you select in _BodySlide._ It is possible to change methods mid-game, but it is not possible to remove morphs from NPCs you have already met. _BodyGen_ is enabled by default at or near position **400** in the left pane, just below _SKSE Settings._ If you do not wish to use it, uncheck it.
+With the normal method, all bodies look close to the preset you select in _BodySlide._ It is possible to change methods mid-game, but it is not possible to remove morphs from NPCs you have already met. _BodyGen_ is enabled by default in _Light but Sexy_ but disabled in _Light but Kinky_ due to sometimes strange behavior with _Devious Devices_.
+The mod is located slightly above position **400** in the left pane, right below _SKSE Settings._ Decide what you want and choose appropriately.
 2. **MAKE CERTAIN YOU ARE ON LIGHT BUT SEXY.** Those armors should be done first.
 3. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
 4. You **may** receive a warning that you do not have "write access to the game data directory."
 This warning cannot be prevented as everyone uses different hard drives and different install directories.
 Follow the steps below and it will correct itself. **If you do not get this error** it means that there is a Skyrim data folder in the same directory as mine and you need to _make sure_ it is the correct one, so follow the directions below anyway.
+5. Click the _Settings_ button in the lower right corner of _BodySlide_.
+7. Click _Browse_ next to _Game Data Path_.
+8. Select your **Data** directory within your **Skyrim Special Edition** directory.
-5. Check the _Group Filter_ dropdown to ensure that it is blank.
+9. Check the _Group Filter_ dropdown to ensure that it is blank.
 (It's just to the left of the _Outfit Filter_ in the upper-right corner.)
 If anything is listed there, click the **X button** next to it to clear any entries.
-6. Click the _Settings_ button in the lower right corner of _BodySlide_.
-7. Click _Browse_ next to _Game Data Path_.
-8. Select your **Data** directory within your **Skyrim Special Edition** directory.
-9. If you left _BodyGen_ enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
+9. If _BodyGen_ is enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
-10. If you disabled _BodyGen_, choose the body you want from the _Preset_ menu.
+10. If _BodyGen_ is disabled, choose the body you want from the _Preset_ menu.
 (You can see what it looks like by hitting the **Preview** button.)
 I recommend the one called "3BBB HangEmHigh."
 It offers variety in NPCs based on character weight, whereas most other presets in the list are more uniform.
 14. Ensure that the checkbox _Build Morphs_ next to the _Batch Build_ button in the lower left is **enabled**.
 15. **Hold down the CTRL key** (very important) and click _Batch Build_.
 16. You will see a huge list of bodies and armors.
 Just click _Build_.